 - Shown an ongoing drive to achieve in all areas of life, and identify situations in which you have challenged the norm or status quo with successful results

-Make sure to include your major achievements, successes, initiatives and leadership impact.
-This is not the time to be modest or shy, we rely on the input you provide us.
-Let us know what makes you stand out, highlight how would your unique background and diverse experience benefit your peers in terms of contributing to the rich discussions?
 Finally, tell us what ambassadorial duties you would carry out should you be awarded a scholarship.
-These could include writing blogs about your experience on the course, taking part in group photoshoots with your cohort to be used for future brochure and website content, or joining our recruitment events to share your experience to future prospective students.
+These could include writing blogs about your experience on the course, taking part in-group photoshoots with your cohort to be used for future brochure and website content, or joining our recruitment events to share your experience with future prospective students.

 Bonus application tips: